 These three special function registers are used to control operation of the look-up table which is stored in the Program Memory.
-TBLP and TBHP are the table pointers and indicate the location where the table data is located.
-Their value must be set before any table read commands are executed.
+The TBLP and TBHP registers are the table pointer pair and indicates the location where the table data is located.
+Their value must be setup before any table read instructions are executed.
 Their value can be changed, for example using the "INC" or "DEC" instructions, allowing for easy table data pointing and reading.
 TBLH is the location where the high order byte of the table data is stored after a table read data instruction has been executed.
 Note that the lower order table data byte is transferred to a user defined location.